RohitChanda/master-nodejs-fundamentals/README.md

 console.log("Program Ended");
 ```
+- Stream added a header property **Transfer-Encoding: chunked** in response header.

 ### Piping the Streams:
 Piping is a mechanism where we provide the output of one stream as the input to another stream.
 It is normally used to get data from one stream and to pass the output of that stream to another stream.
 There is no limit on piping operations.
 ```js